eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

 You can do that by implementing a Theia extension that creates and exposes an API object within the plugin host.
 The API object can be imported by your plugins and exposes one or more API namespaces.

-Depending on the plugin host we can either provide a frontend or backend plugin API, or an API for headless plugins that extend or otherwise access backend services that are not tied to any frontend connection:
+Depending on the plugin host we can either provide a frontend or backend plugin API, or an API for headless plugins that extend or otherwise access backend services:

 - In the backend plugin host that runs in the Node environment in a separate process, we adapt the module loading to return a custom API object instead of loading a module with a particular name.
 There is a distinct plugin host for each connected Theia frontend.